Skip to main content

 DC values

 DC projected values should be calculated in line with the Financial Reporting Council actuarial standards (known as AS TM1) for statutory money purchase illustrations.
 DC accrued annual income should also be calculated by reference to AS TM1, but leaving out the impact of future contributions and fund growth.
 The Department for Work and Pensions has developed guidance on how to calculate the annualised accrued value for DC schemes, including available methods.
 See annualised accrued value calculations for pensions dashboards.
-Values calculated by reference to AS TM1 will only be required once planned changes to these standards come into force, which is expected to be October 2023 (you will need to provide DC accrued pot value information from the outset).

-You do not have to provide a projected value if the member is within two years of retirement or where the following apply:
+You do not have to provide a projected value if the member is within two years of retirement or where all the following apply:

-- the accrued value (to money purchase benefits) was less than £5,000 when last calculated and provided to the member
+• the accrued value (to money purchase benefits) was less than £5,000 when last calculated and provided to the member

-- no contributions (including transfers and pension credits) have been made since
+• no contributions (including transfers and pension credits) have been made since

-- the scheme has informed the member that further projections will not be given unless further contributions are made
+• the scheme has informed the member that further projections will not be given unless further contributions are made

 You can still provide a projected value in these situations if you choose to.